Bimanual Robot Manipulation via Multi-Agent In-Context Learning: LLM Call Statistics and Inference Latency

 \myparagraph{Token efficiency.} RoboPrompt-SA is the most token-efficient method at ${\sim}7.1$k total tokens per episode.
-Base \ours{} uses ${\sim}21.5$k tokens, which is comfortably below both KAT-DA (${\sim}62.2$k) and the two refinement-heavy variants.
-Arms' Debate requires ${\sim}73.8$k tokens per episode, exceeding KAT-DA, while Best-of-N reaches ${\sim}180.7$k tokens, or about $8.4\times$ the base \ours{} budget.
-The growth is driven by both more calls per episode ($3.8 \rightarrow 12.3 \rightarrow 33.5$ for \ours{}, Arms' Debate, and Best-of-N) and by much larger completion-token counts, showing that the extra cost comes primarily from repeated trajectory generation and scoring rather than from prompt context alone.
+Base \ours{} uses ${\sim}21.5$k tokens, which is comfortably below KAT-DA (${\sim}62.2$k).
+Conversation reaches ${\sim}73.8$k tokens, or about $3.4\times$ the base \ours{} budget, because each replanning step adds refinement calls with longer chat histories.
+Best-of-N reaches ${\sim}180.7$k tokens, or about $8.4\times$ the base \ours{} budget.
+The growth is driven by both more calls per episode ($3.8 \rightarrow 12.3 \rightarrow 33.5$ for \ours{}, Conversation, and Best-of-N) and by much larger completion-token counts, showing that the extra cost comes primarily from repeated trajectory generation and scoring rather than from prompt context alone.

 \myparagraph{Wall-clock latency.} RoboPrompt-SA is also the fastest method at ${\sim}41.5$s per episode, closely followed by RoboPrompt-DA at ${\sim}43.3$s.
-Base \ours{} requires ${\sim}125.3$s, while Arms' Debate is the slowest variant overall at ${\sim}278.2$s, matching KAT-DA (${\sim}273.1$s).
-The main latency surprise is Best-of-N: despite being by far the most expensive in calls and tokens, its median wall-time is only ${\sim}149.7$s, much closer to base \ours{} than to Arms' Debate.
-This gap is explained by parallelism, whereas Arms' Debate adds extra serial replanning stages.
-It also shows a very heavy latency tail, with an upper quartile of ${\sim}587.5$s, indicating that sequential multi-call coordination is much more vulnerable to occasional slow API responses.
+Base \ours{} requires ${\sim}125.3$s.
+Conversation has a much larger median wall-time of ${\sim}278.2$s and a wide IQR, because its refinement calls are sequentially dependent: later calls must wait for earlier arm predictions to be appended to the chat history.
+Despite being by far the most expensive in calls and tokens, Best-of-N has a median wall-time of ${\sim}149.7$s, much closer to base \ours{} than to Conversation or KAT-DA (${\sim}273.1$s).
+This gap is explained by parallelism.